 Using whetstones might seem like a lot of work and somewhat counterintuitive at times, luckily it is extremely difficult to mess up a knife on a whetstone.

-In the video above, the chef positions the knife at a 5-o'clock angle to the stone with the cutting edge facing away from himself, holding the handle and the blade firmly, using his thumb to create the angle of the blade.
+In the tutorial video above, master sharpener Vincent from Korin in NYC, holds the knife at a 5-o'clock angle to the stone with the cutting edge facing away from himself, holding the handle with his dominant hand and the blade firmly with his non-dominant hand.
+His thumb is used to create the angle that the blade needs.
 He slowly pushes the blade away from himself with the knife angled against its tip.
 After you have pulled your knife across the stone at least five times, you should notice a burr that forms—that is how you know it is time to change sides.
 Once you have burred both sides, you should notice the knife is sharper.
 It is now time to repeat the process on either the finer side of the stone or on another finer stone, depending on your sharpening tools.

 Using a whetstone is not something that has to be done at a fast pace or with an unreasonable amount of pressure.
 Slowing down and understanding the blade angles and the softness of the steel will help know your knife.